NetworkSage/public-tools/README.md

-# networksage_wrappers
+# networksage
-This repository contains wrappers and other helper functions for the current version of public APIs available to users of NetworkSage.
+This repository contains publicly-released tools that will be helpful when interacting with the NetworkSage platform.
+Note that all functionality inside will require either a free or paid API key.
 To request an API key, please register for an account at https://networksage.seclarity.io/register.

 ## What is NetworkSage?